Proof of Work for Careers: Why Evidence Beats Claims

 Start building career proof safely

 Pick a direction.
-Run one small experiment.
+Run one validation sprint.
 Save one proof artifact.
 That is how careers become clearer and stronger.

 Want to begin with ATS?
 Use Resume Scanner.